 Tapping the potential of public fixed income markets can be a highly effective way to drive positive outcomes in our communities and around the world.
 Our goal is to lower the cost of capital for borrowers financing impact projects and initiatives.
 Relative to private investments, public securities offer daily pricing and liquidity, as well as exposure to impact opportunities with a far lower minimum investment.

 We intentionally target and seek to maximize exposure to such investments, but not at the expense of performance.
 In other words, we don’t buy bonds exclusively for their potential environmental or social impact.
 They must also represent attractive relative value and appropriate levels of risk.
-Thus, they are subject to our intensive fundamental credit analysis and portfolio construction considerations, just as any non-impact investment would be.
+Thus, they are subject to our intensive fundamental credit analysis and portfolio construction considerations, just as any nonimpact investment would be.
 Moreover, we don’t maintain an explicit target allocation to impact investments in our portfolios, as doing so may undermine our ability to beat our benchmarks and manage sector-level risk.

 Our approach to impact investing: direct and measurable

 There is no industry-wide definition of terms like “sustainable,” “responsible” or “impact” investing.
 This lack of consistency has made it challenging to understand how such disciplines are practiced and how performance should be gauged.
 Against this backdrop, in 2007 Nuveen’s fixed income and responsible investing teams proactively created clearly defined impact standards.
 The essence of these standards was the requirement that our impact investments be “direct and measurable.”
-Our criteria exceed the high standards set in voluntary industry guidelines such as the Green Bond Principles and Social Bond Principles.3
+Our criteria exceed the high standards set in voluntary industry guidelines such as the Green Bond Principles and Social Bond Principles.1

-- Direct: This refers to the explicitly stated use of the bond’s proceeds.
+- Direct: This refers to the explicitly stated use of a bond’s proceeds.
 The capital raised must fund specific projects or initiatives that deliver a clearly defined environmental or social benefit, including pure-play issuers.
 Typically, general purpose debt does not meet this standard, whether it is issued by a corporation, government or municipality.